madetech/learn/additional-skills/git/README.md

 * Demonstrate performing an interactive rebase of a branch
   * Demonstrate using all possible rebase options

+## Cherry Picking

+* Demonstrate cherry picking a single commit from another branch
+* Demonstrate recording the original commit hash in the commit message
+* Demonstrate cherry picking multiple commits
+* Explain at least one situation when a cherry pick would be appropriate

+## Hunks

+* Demonstrate using git add to stage parts of unstaged files (not whole files)
+  * Both using the patch subcommand and interactive mode

 ## Visualizing Commits

 * Can draw a git tree on paper